zhao-tong/DeepFD-pyTorch/README.md

 --cuda        Which GPU card to use. -1 for CPU, 9 for default GPU, 0~3 for specific GPU. (default: -1)
 ```

-**Citation**
+## Cite
-If you find this code package to be useful, please consider cite with the following bibtex:
+If you find this repository useful in your research, please cite our paper:

 ```
 @inproceedings{yang2019query,
   title={Error-Bounded Graph Anomaly Loss for GNNs},